OctopusDeploy/docs/docs/insights/space-level-insights.md

 Space level insights requires and [enterprise subscription](https://octopus.com/enterprise).
 Contact your Octopus sales manager for a trial.
 :::

-To get started with space level insights choose the `Insights` item from the top Menu.
+To get started with space level insights, choose the `Insights` item from the top menu.
 From there you can create one or more reports.

 We recommend creating separate reports for each purpose.
 Typically a report would be configured in one of the following ways:
 - One project or a small set of closely related project and all the relevant environments